FAQ Categories

 • What should I do if my mailing address has changed?

-The Treasurer`s Office maintains the mailing address information used by our office.
-The owner of a property can request a change of mailing address for your property taxes by:
+The owner of a property can request a change of mailing address for your property taxes by filling out our online Address Change Form.

-Be sure to write legibly and include: your name, property address/parcel number, current mailing address, new mailing address, your signature.
+Be sure to include your name, property address/parcel number, current mailing address, new mailing address, your signature.
+You may contact us by email at exemptions@washoecounty.gov or fax us at (775) 328-3642.

 • What Causes Your Taxes To Change?